0xAtelerix/docs/challenge.md

 * Price discovery is undermined, as liquidity is dispersed across ecosystems with no unified market-clearing layer.
 * Composability is obstructed, erasing one of DeFi’s most powerful design primitives: modular, interoperable applications.
-* TradFi inefficiencies re-emerge — privileged access to liquidity, off-chain negotiations, and market segmentation reappear under a decentralized façade.
+* TradFi inefficiencies re-emerge — privileged access to liquidity, offchain negotiations, and market segmentation reappear under a decentralized façade.

 These barriers are not just technical inconveniences &mdash; they are fundamental blockers to scale, security, and the full realization of open finance.
 These constraints hinder meaningful adoption of institutional capital and limit the design space for compliant, high-value dApps.